MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Resolved issues

-- Fixed an issue where audio is not working in Citrix environment.
+- Fixed an issue where audio isn't working in Citrix environment.
 - Fixed an issue where Microsoft Edge and legacy Microsoft Edge side-by-side experience results in broken legacy links and crashes.

 ## See also